 Contact whoever is in charge of media relations and see if they have media passes.
 Most often they do and a high percentage of them are free.
 Yep, you heard that right FREE.

 Going as media allows you to hit multiple avenues of backlink strategies.

 - Networking (For future Testimonials, Collaboration…)

 20 Guest Speaking

 The power of one’s voice.
 We go to a church here in Austin called Gateway.
-Over the summer months things can get a bit slow.
+Over the summer months, things can get a bit slow.
 People are on vacation and the normal pastors need a little break, so the church brings in Guest speakers.
-So far each one has been extremely power in their presentation and each person has also been promoting a new book they have written.
+So far each one has been extremely powerful in their presentation and each person has also been promoting a new book they have written.
 Not a bad gig.

 If you haven’t heard Laurie Short before, take 40 minutes out of your life to listen.